 In the past I have done volunteer and professional work for the Red Cross and Royal Life Saving Society teaching swimming, life saving, life guarding, first aid, and canoeing.
 I also was also an instructor trainer and examiner for the Red Cross, Royal Life Saving Society, and the National Lifeguard Service.
 During my work with these organizations I earned The Award of Merritt and The Distinction Award.
 In my athletic past I played hockey and competed in track and field, cross-country running and cross-country skiing, competitive swimming and in triathlon.
 At the age of 17 I became a leader in the Boy Scouts of Canada organization.
 In 2007 I received a thirty year service award from the Boys Scouts of Canada for over thirty years as a leader of Cub Scouts, Boy Scouts and Rovers.
-Also at the age of 17 I became a certified track and field coach and for over 40 years I have coached either cross-country and/or track and field for almost every one of those years at the club and the school level.
+Also at the age of 17 I became a certified track and field coach and for over 43 years I have coached either cross-country and/or track and field for almost every one of those years at the club and the school level.
 I also have coached competitive swimming.
 For Red Deer Public I have taught Social Studies, English, Humanities, Science, Environmental and Outdoor Education, and Physical Education.
 I was Social Studies Department Head for ten years at Eastview Middle School.
 Currently I am a proud member of the Hunting Hills teaching team and a member of the Humanities Department.
 At Hunting Hills I have coached school reach teams, cross-country and track and field.
-I also have worked for Alberta Education marking diploma exams in January and June for the last fifteen years.
+I also have worked for Alberta Education marking diploma exams in January and June for the last sixteen years.